What is personal information?

 How much personal information does AFCS collect, use or disclose?

 AFCS makes every effort to ensure the personal information it collects, uses and discloses is as accurate and up-to-date as is required to fulfill the purposes listed above.
 If an individual’s personal information requires amendment, they need only contact AFCS to ensure that the correction is made.
-When a file is not longer needed it is either destroyed or all personal identifiers are removed in such a way as to prevent accidental disclosure.
+When a file is no longer needed, it is either destroyed or all personal identifiers are removed in such a way as to prevent accidental disclosure.

 How secure is the personal information stored at AFCS?